Factbox: Most closely watched U.S. ballot initiatives

 MARIJUANA:

-In Michigan and North Dakota, voters will decide whether to legalize recreational marijuana possession and use for anyone over the age of 21.
+In Michigan and North Dakota, voters were deciding whether to legalize recreational marijuana possession and use for anyone over the age of 21.

 Michigan's ballot initiative would permit residents to grow up to 12 plants for personal use and levy a 10 percent sales tax on cannabis sales.